ChristopherJHart/ChristopherJHart.github.io/_posts/2024-02-19-Ethernet-Local-Fault-and-Remote-Fault.md

 ## Remote Fault

 At this point, Switch-1's Ethernet1/1 interface can no longer receive data on this link.
 However, it may still be able to transmit data across the link, as the PHY layer's transmitter may still be functional.
-It's *imperative* that Switch-1 find a way to inform Switch-2 that it is no longer receiving valid data from Switch-2 so that Switch-2 does not wrecklessly continue to send data across the link that will never be received.
+It's *imperative* that Switch-1 find a way to inform Switch-2 that it is no longer receiving valid data from Switch-2 so that Switch-2 does not recklessly continue to send data across the link that will never be received.

 This is where the **Remote Fault** message comes into play.
 The RS for Switch-1's Ethernet1/1 interface will generate a Remote Fault message and send it across the link to Switch-2's Ethernet1/2 interface.